 - Work on a sponsored research project that will be used in external and internal evaluations requires that each PI and Co-PI and his or her department, center, and/or college receive the appropriate amount of credit for the work to be performed.

 - Each PI should have access to the appropriate amount of fiscal authority to assure that costs are placed on the project in a timely manner and in accordance with the contract and regulations.

 - This guideline applies to Texas A&M faculty that are adloc’d to Texas A&M and for which Texas A&M is designated as the System member research home.
-This excludes faculty adloc’d to the College of Engineering (TEES System member research home), College of Agriculture and Life Sciences (AgriLife System member research home), and College of Veterinary Medicine & Biomedical Sciences (AgriLife System member research home).
+This excludes faculty adloc’d to the College of Engineering (TEES System member research home), College of Agriculture and Life Sciences (AgriLife System member research home), and School of Veterinary Medicine & Biomedical Sciences (AgriLife System member research home).

 - All sponsored research projects/accounts with Co-PIs from different departments/colleges must be established in separate accounts for the PI and Co-PIs in order to assign fiscal authority and responsibility and to ensure proper research expenditure credit and incentive return for PIs and Co-PIs and their participating departments, centers, colleges, and other administrative units.

 - When the PIs and/or Co-PIs are adloc’d to the same department, fiscal authorities and split projects may be established to better reflect the PIs participation and to enhance his or her administration of their portion of the fiscal responsibility.
 The establishment of separate projects for Co-PIs within the same department is at the PI’s and department head’s discretion.
 Otherwise, departments will be responsible for coordinating the appropriate splits among their PIs and Co-PIs.